UDF using python function in PySpark

 Example scenarios

-UDFs are used to perform tasks that we cannot do with SQL or PySpark dataframe functions.
+UDFs are used to implement logic cannot be implemented using SQL or PySpark dataframe functions.

 Some example scenarios are: